DHRMKJ/chatGTPT/README.md

-# an unsafe chat server written entirely in safe rust with rust std!!
+# A Chat Server Story

+will make chat server better and better whenever I feel like!